How to remove the FlexibleProtocol adware from your operating system?

 How to avoid installation of potentially unwanted applications?

-Pop-up window displayed once FlexibleProtocol adware's installation is over:
+Pop-up window displayed once FlexibleProtocol adware installation is complete:

 Instant automatic Mac malware removal: